jarmasp/thyfus/README.md

 - 👋 Hi, I’m Jose Armas
-- 👀 I’m a psychologist interested in changing careers towards data analytics and data science
+- 👀 I’m a data analytis
-- 🌱 I’m currently learning python (sql alchemy and pyspark) and sql
+- 🌱 I’m currently learning ML modeling for data science
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate
 - 📫 you can send me a message in linkedin https://www.linkedin.com/in/jose-armas/?locale=en_US

 <!---